 - It is a data protection (DP) copy in read-only mode.
-(Note that DP volumes are monitored for usergenerated traffic.) - It is an Infinite Volume. - It is an offline data clone. - It is a mirrored volume in a MetroCluster configuration.
+(DP volumes are monitored for user-generated traffic.) - It is an offline data clone. - It is a mirrored volume in a MetroCluster configuration.

 · System-defined workloads

 The internal processes involved with storage efficiency, data replication, and system health, including: